The forgotten why question

 Initial phase

 When we have different lines of business, I always start with a holistic view.
 The whole organization, Enterprise wide.
 I also look at all aspect areas, business, information, application and infrastructure.
 But this is not enough, as more things are importance.
-In this example I'm adding governance, security and sustainability as mentioned in IAF.
-Why sustainability you may ask?
-You need to manage sustainability to have grants for film production in the future.

 What I do is then to use parts of IAF to define the needed architecture views.